jzapata87/Emojo/README.md

 # Emojo App

 This is a project intended to be used as a learning tool.
-Over time as new tech is release I plan on making new versions (by forking) to this with new tech.
+Over time as new tech is released I plan on making new versions (by forking) to this with using said new tech.
-I use instagrams basic layout because I felt it best represented what I wanted to do.
+I used instagrams basic UI layout because I felt it best represented what I wanted to do.

 <!-- [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]